List of Friday the 13th characters: Pete

-Peter "Pete" Linley is stranded with his best friend Vinnie when his car breaks down in the woods.
+Pete is stranded with his best friend Vinnie when his car breaks down in the woods.
 Pushy and wanting to get laid, Pete orders Vinnie to fix the car by the time he gets back from "taking a dump".
 He is briefly startled by a rabbit he sees in the woods, unaware that Vinnie is being killed by Roy Burns (disguised as Jason).
 He returns to the car and sees Vinnie propped in the engine and tells him he's a "dead man" if he hasn't fixed the car.
 He gets in the car, which finally starts after several attempts and he tells Vinnie "Let's GO!"
 Before Roy; hidden behind the driver's seat, grabs his head and slits his throat with a machete he falls onto the horn dead.